 How Many People Have Been Exposed to the Water Contamination?

-Troops stationed at Camp Lejeune typically stay for a period of several weeks to a few years.
+Troops stationed at Camp LeJeune typically stay for a period of several weeks to a few years.
 Civilian employees and contractors often work there for years at a time.
-Because contamination is believed to have begun as early as 1953 and continued to approximately 1987, the number of people exposed is estimated at over 1 million.
+Because contamination is believed to have begun as early as 1953 and continued to approximately 1987, the number of people exposed is estimated at over 750,000.

 When Was the Water Contamination Discovered?